This document benefited from discussions with Vasil Diadov, Kian Wilcox, Carl Shapiro, Willi Riha and Brian Spilsbury.

 The identity of tuples with non-standard vectors is purely one of convenience.
 In platforms which support tuples as a native type, the native type may be used.
 However the following equations must hold.

 = tests for equality between objects, returning either true or false.
 Note unlike Qi II, = will work on all vectors generally; two vectors V1 and V2 are equal iff for all I (<-address V1 I) = (<-address V2 I) .
 However comparison of closures or streams will return false under =.
 Lists, atoms, tuples and vectors are the proper range of this function.
 Kl is case sensitive, (= a A) returns false.

-Used to define all printing in Shen, is pr which takes a string and a stream and prints the string to the stream and returns the string.
-If the stream argument is omitted then the stream defaults to the terminal.
+Used to define all printing in Shen, is write-byte which takes a byte and a sink S and writes the byte to S. Higher level is pr which takes a string and a stream and prints the string to the stream and returns the string.
+If the stream argument in either case is omitted then the stream defaults to standard output.